twiddlingbits/twr-wasm/docs/api/api-localization.md

-# Locale Support for Web Assembly
+# Locale Support for WebAssembly
-This section explains twr-wasm's Web Assembly localization support.
+This section explains twr-wasm's WebAssembly localization support.

 ## Character encodings
 twr-wasm locales supports ASCII, UTF-8 or windows-1252 encoding.
 UTF-16/32 are not supported as a locale setting, but functions are provided to convert utf-32 (unicode code points) to and from ASCII, UTF-8, and windows-1252 "code pages" (there are other miscellaneous utf-32 based functions as well.)